saidvandeklundert/go/README.md

 ## Constants

 Constants belong to compile time.
+They can only hold values that the compiler can figure out at compile time.

-Constant values are immutable, you cannot change the value of a constant in runtime.
+Constant values are effectively immutable, you cannot change the value of a constant in runtime.

 Constants are declared like variables, but with the const keyword you cannot use the `:=` syntax.
 You must initialize a constant to a value.

-Constants can be character, string, boolean, or numeric values.
+Constants can be assigned the following values:
+- numeric literals
+- true and false
+- strings
+- runes
+- built-in functions `complex`, `real`, `imag`, `len` and `cap`
+- expressions that consist of operators and the preceding values

 Untyped constants take the type from their context.
+Leaving a constant untyped will give you greater flexibility.

 ```go
 // untyped constants / aka typeless constant